-Fendi’s first standalone men’s store in Southeast Asia opens in Singapore
+Fendi’s First Standalone Men’s Store in Southeast Asia Opens in Singapore

-The Roman maison unveiled a spanking new men’s boutique in Singapore last week to much fanfare, thanks to the star-powered welcome from local heartthrobs the likes of Lawrence Wong and Ayden Sng at the opening party, which also launched the men’s Spring/Summer 23 collection in Singapore.
+The Roman maison, Fendi, unveiled a spanking new men’s boutique in Singapore last week to much fanfare, thanks to the star-powered welcome from local heartthrobs the likes of Lawrence Wong and Ayden Sng at the opening party, which also launched the men’s Spring/Summer 23 collection in Singapore.

 Located at Takashimaya Shopping Centre in Ngee Ann City, Fendi’s first men’s-dedicated flagship boutique in Southeast Asia reflects a bridge between tradition and tomorrow.
 Spanning 123 sq m, the modern open space makes a striking first impression with a façade that enlivens the sleek silver metal with a semi-transparent, interactive LED curtain showcasing the videos and images of the latest campaigns, while offering a panoramic peek of the store’s interior.